NucReporter Features & Benefits

 - It behooves us to become familiar with AUC & to start demonstrating AUC fulfillment in our final reports.

-Our Indications variable choices are designed to demonstrate adherence to the 2009 Appropriate Use Criteria for Cardiac Radionuclide Imaging.
+Our Indications variable choices are designed to demonstrate adherence to the Apropriate Use Criteria for Cardiac Radionuclide Imaging.

 Forged in the Real World

-Our system has been tested & improved daily, by the developer, for 4 years in an ICANL accredited lab.
+Our system has been field-tested & improved daily, by the developer & our customers, for 7 years in an ICANL accredited lab.

 Almost every clinical scenario has already been encountered and built into the templates.